kwetopeta/33nano.github.io/content/about/me.md

 draft: false
 ---

-My name is Prince Kaizen Namwali and this is my blog.
-I like to write about all sorts of topics from poetry, what i'm learning, game development and more.
+Welcome to my blog.
+My name is Prince Kaizen Namwali, an Afropolitan from the warm heart of Africa.
+My go to tagline on the web is _Lifelong Learner, Digital Nomad & Game Developer._ I love writing about all sorts of things from poetry, things that I'm learning about, game development and more.
+The secret ingredient to my writing is Neuro-Linguistic Programming (it's a brain changer).

 - __OS:__ Artix Linux + Runit + AwesomeWM
 - __Engine:__ Godot